bjoerne2/social-sharing-toolkit/readme.txt

 == Screenshots ==

 1. Plugin configuration: General settings
-2. Plugin configuration: Posts and pages, Shortcode and Share Widget have the same options
+2. Plugin configuration: Content, Shortcode and Share Widget have the same options
-3. Buttons generated by the configuration in screenshot 2
-4. Plugin configuration: Follow Widget
-5. Example of buttons generated by Follow Widget
-6. Plugin configuration: Automatic Twitter links
+3. Advanced settings with bitly, Pinterest and Open Graph options

 == Upgrade Notice ==

+= 2.0.7 =

+Please update to version 2.0.7 for several critical fixes and enhancements to the Pinterest buttons.

+= 2.0.6 =

+Please update to version 2.0.6 for several small bug fixes and enhancements.

+= 2.0.5 =

+Please update to version 2.0.5 for improved script handling, added buttons, bug fixes and integration of Bit.ly url shortening and Open Graph tags.
+Custom post types are now supported.

 = 2.0.4 =